darianhickman/DataBrowser/README.md

 Add features to Google Chrome any way possible to browse big data whereever  in whatever format.
 SQL, CSV, large JSON, large nested XML to start.

 Potential Features Tech stack
-# If a server is needed likely p
-# Make

 # For csv browsing PapaParse.